llyag/aiworkshop/README.md

    Choose between:
    - applying these methods to your own sources under the guidance of the workshop organisers and moderators, **or**
    - adapting scripts to the provided datasets.

+Some of the materials, code and slides for the workshop were prepared with the help of AI assistants: Gemini, Claudt, and ChatGPT.